unixvoid/bitnuke/readme.md

 --------

 bitnuke is a fully volitile data storage solution currently running at https://bitnuke.io
+Please note, this repo is soley the API backend.
+To bring up the full stack please visit [bitnuke-compose](https://github.com/unixvoid/bitnuke-compose).
 This repo is strictly the API that supports the following REST calls:

 ```